Prometheus-X-association/PTX-Gateway/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Co-designed and co-developed by Scheer IMC GmbH** as part of the EDGE-Skills Project.
+**Co-designed and co-developed by Scheer IMC** as part of the EDGE-Skills Project.